JFusco/es6-event-emitter/README.md

 //-- Create a new component
 const component = new Component();

-//-- Set up functions for listeners const action = () => {
+//-- Set up functions for listeners - best practice in case you want to remove them later. const action = () => {
 	console.log('action triggered');
 }